jlbill22/learngit/readme.txt

-jinbao is a good girl.
+jinbao is a good ,meiliful and choupiful  girl. jinbao choupi
-jinbao choupi